cerdem12/planets/README.md

 ## Model simulation:

-After completing the "Model Creation" part, by using the available files, use the jupyter-notebook called "RunModel.ipynb" to run the model for the specified conditions.
+After completing the "Model Creation" part above or by using the provided files, you can use the jupyter-notebook called "RunModel.ipynb" to run the model for the specified conditions.